Harmonia axyridis: Biology and behaviour

 Harmonia axyridis becomes dormant in cooler months, though it will move around whenever the temperature reaches about 10 C. Because the beetles will use crevices and other cool, dry, confined spaces to overwinter, significant numbers may congregate inside walls if given a large enough opening.

 Large aggregations are often seen in autumn.
 The beetles have pheromones to signal to each other.
 However, many aggregation cues are visual, picking out sites at both long (light-coloured structures that are distinct from their surroundings) and short (pre-existing aggregations to join) distances.
 Non-volatile long-chain hydrocarbons laid down by previous aggregations also play a significant role in site selection.
 Both visual and hydrocarbon cues are more important than volatile pheromones.

 They often congregate in sunlit areas because of the heat available, so even on fairly cold winter days, some of the hibernating beetles will "wake up" because of solar heating.
 Large populations can be problematic because they can form swarms and linger in an area for a long time.
 The beetles can form groups that stay in upper corners of windows.
 This beetle has been also found to be attracted to dark screening material for its warmth.
 It has good eyesight; it will return from a location to which it is removed, and is known to give a small bite if provoked.

-Harmonia axyridis, like other ladybeetles or ladybirds, uses isopropyl methoxy pyrazine as a defensive chemical to deter predation, and also carries this chemical in its hemolymph at much higher concentrations than many other ladybeetle species, along with species-/genus-specific defensive compounds such as harmonine.
+Harmonia axyridis, like other ladybeetles or ladybirds, uses isopropyl methoxy pyrazine as a defensive chemical to deter predation, and also carries this chemical in its hemolymph at much higher concentrations than many other ladybeetle species, along with species- and genus-specific defensive compounds such as harmonine.
 These insects will "reflex bleed" when agitated, releasing hemolymph from their legs.
 The liquid has a foul odour (similar to that of dead leaves), a bitter taste, and can stain porous materials.
 Some people have allergic reactions, including allergic rhinoconjunctivitis when exposed to these beetles.
 Occasionally, the beetles will bite humans, presumably in an attempt to acquire salt, although many people feel a pricking sensation as a beetle walks across the skin.
 Bites normally do no more harm than cause irritation, although a small number of people are allergic to bites.
 Their natural predators include birds, spined soldier bugs, ants (including the also invasive Solenopsis invicta) and other coccinellids, including fellow Harmonia axyridis.

 These beetles can be difficult to identify because of their variations in color, spot size, and spot count of the elytra.
 The easiest way to identify H. axyridis f. succinea is to look at the pronotum and see whether the black markings look like a letter "W" or "M".
 This species has more white markings on the pronotum than have most native North American species, though this feature is not useful when attempting to separate it from species in other parts of the world.